ShivamShivam22/ShivamsBookStore/ShivamsBookStore/README.txt

 0854 > changed nav class from navbar-light to navbar-dark and bg-white to bg-primary.

 0855 > removed text-dark from _Layout.cshtml in Shared folder.

+0857 > Added additional properties to the footer class.